optskug/docs/README.md

         - Upstreamed into openpilot's master branch
       - `🇹 🇸 🇸 2️⃣` 2020-2022 Yaris Hybrid 🟢🟡🟡
         - Key at least not at the same location as the RAV4 Prime
-        - Brute force efforts to find key location successful on both Euro and Japanese
+        - Brute force efforts to find key location successful on both Euro and Japanese.
+Euro gave up due to broken C3.
         - openpilot working working with heavy hacked out [branch](https://github.com/nelsonjchen/openpilot/commits/yaris-gon/)
         - First Continental Radar + Camera setup going and thus first radar controlled ACC vehicle done with.
 This does not mean longitudinal is controlled by openpilot though.
         - Not sold in the USA, but is in Australia, Japan, and Europe